dhellmann/pymotw-3/source/pkgutil/index.rst

 .. {{{end}}}

-``get_data()`` is distribution format-agnostic because it uses the import hooks defined in :pep:`302` to access the package contents.
+``get_data()`` is distribution format-agnostic because it uses the import hooks defined in PEP 302 to access the package contents.
 Any loader that provides the hooks can be used, including the ZIP archive importer in :mod:`zipfile`.